 My name is Kevan Dobbie and I am part of the Sabi Sabi Social Media Team.
-I am relatively new to guiding and was previously involved in reserve management and the ecological department of various private reserves, with my tertiary studies having been a degree in Nature Conservation.
-That being said, my passion for what we possess in terms of our wildlife is beyond explanation and I try and instil this passion in the guests we welcome to Sabi Sabi.
+I am recently new to guiding as I was previously in the aspect of reserve management and the ecological department of various private reserves due to my tertiary studies being a degree in Nature Conservation.
+However, with that being said, my passion for what we possess in terms of our wildlife is beyond explanation and I try and engage my passion upon my guests to ignite theirs.

-I am very interested in photography and would call myself a keen amateur, as there is much more to learn in presenting my work to a certain level and I am learning new tricks each and every day.

-What I enjoy most is taking photographs that represent what I see on a daily basis in order to enlighten those viewing our social media pages of how extraordinary this place is and which we call home.
-In my photographs, I like to include certain animal behaviour, emotion, action packed moments and the events that they get up to each day.
-The nice thing is that each and every day is different and unique and that’s what makes photography, while driving my guests through the reserve, special and exciting, and I am in the best place to do it.
+I am very keen on photography and would call myself an amateur as there is much to more to learn in presenting my work to a certain level and I am learning new tricks each and every day.
+I enjoy taking shots that represent what I see in my eyes on a daily basis in order to enlighten those viewing our social media pages of how extraordinary this place is out here in the middle of the bush which I call home.
+In my photographs I like to include certain animal behaviour, emotion, action-packed moments and the events that they get up to each day.
+The nice thing is that each and every day is different and unique and that what makes photography while driving my guests around special and exciting, and I am in the best place to do it.

-Canon 100 – 400mm F4.5 – 5.6
+- Canon 100 – 400mm F4.5 – 5.6